PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Ah, dear Samga, with a thousand such men as you, I would still have a horde of Orcs.
 But a far, far better horde.
 At any rate, my dear Merchant, do you know what this is?"
 Dimsbury indicated the in-focus, out of focus flame that flickered on the dais next to him.

-"Eh," Boltac began, intent on making some kind of crack that would take the wind out of Dimsbury's over-stuffed sails.
+"Eh," Boltac began intent on making some kind of crack that would take the wind out of Dimsbury's over-stuffed sails.
 But the Wizard would have none of it.

 "SILENCE!
 I will have none of your mockery and crude calculation!"
 With a nimbleness that Boltac did not expect from looking at him, the Wizard leapt up on the dais.
 He caressed the heavy glass vessel within which the flame danced.
 "This is beyond money.
 Beyond your crude buying and selling.
 This is the essence of the source, the headwaters of magic itself.
 See how it flickers imperfectly, blurred, too pure to be fully realized on this flawed plane of existence."